Dr James Ransom

 My open-access book on the local, national and international roles of Africa’s large, public universities was published by African Minds, a Cape Town-based academic press, in September 2024.
 It includes a foreword by Professor Goolam Mohamedbhai, former president of the International Association of Universities and former secretary general of the Association of African Universities.
 Although focused on Africa, the lessons on balancing excellence and relevance are applicable for university leaders and policymakers worldwide who are seeking to enhance their institution’s societal impact.

+There’s a summary article in The Conversation.
 The book builds on my PhD at UCL Institute of Education, looking at the roles of universities in cities in Africa.
-I also have a recent book chapter on open data and university-business engagement, and slightly older pieces on universities and cities and the Marshall Plan.

 Other work